About John Rice

 - You and your dog are pulled from a deep sleep with no warning

-- The "scent article" has been handled by several people before being handed to you OR
+- The “scent article” has been handled by several people before you get it OR

 - Your scent article is the driver’s side door handle on a car, or the driver’s seat, or a shirt button, or nothing at all

-- 50 well meaning searchers have been combing & re-combing your track area for hours
+- 50 well meaning searchers have been combing your track area for hours

 - The “start” is believed to be somewhere in a half-mile stretch of roadside